brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Bard"></a>Bard

-Bards are the quintessential jacks of all trades and are able to fill a wide variety of roles, reminiscent of the old red mages of Final Fantasy games.
+Bards are the quintessential jacks of all trades and can fill a wide variety of roles, reminiscent of the old red mages of Final Fantasy games.
 They’re full casters and get good [support](/5e-build-guides/support-caster-builds/) and [control](/5e-build-guides/control-caster-builds/) options, but they can wear light armor and fight with weapons when needed.
 They get a lot of skill proficiencies and can fill any gaps in the party’s array of skills.
 Bards also have a lot of options for making the entire party stronger, making any ally more effective at what they do.
 As high-charisma characters, bards are notoriously strong social characters and natural performers.

 Primary Stat: [Charisma](/5e-character-creation/mental-stats-compared/#Charisma)